 7. Trim down your photos to cut out the clutter

 As with any scrapbooking layout, look at your photos before you print them.
 There are so many apps and programs out there that allow you to edit your photo, crop your photo, change colors, add effects, and more.
 Test a few different photos to see what works best for you.
-If you forget to do this before you print, then consider trimming your photo to fit the 3×4 pocket or another size and attached your photo to a designer card.
+If you forget to do this before you print, then consider trimming your photo to fit the 3×4 pocket or another size and attach your photo to a designer card.

-8. Combine your journaling with your photos
+8. Add journaling to your photos

 Combining your journaling with your photos can be a little tricky.
 You want to be sure that your font is legible and the color can be easily seen.
 You can do a combination of a photo and journaling card in the same space, or you can journal directly on your photo.
 Ali Edwards does this style quite often and it really gives her photos something extra!
 She has journaled around the edge of a coffee cup or around the border of her photo.
 Be sure to use a slick writer pen if you are journaling directly on a photo.

 You can also type your journaling on your photo before printing it to fill up the empty space of a photo.
+There are plenty of apps and computer programs that allow you to achieve this look.

 9. Add small embellishments

 Even with pocket scrapbooking, the layouts can feel a little flat.
 Consider adding small embellishments like buttons, labels, banners, stickers, die-cuts or even trim out some of the graphics on your project life cards to make your own embellishments that coordinate with your pages.
-Don’t forget to always use acid-free adhesives, especially if you are attaching your embellishments to your photos.
+Don’t forget to always use acid-free adhesives, especially if you are attaching embellishments to your photos.

-Using a consistent font across your page will help the design of your pages when it comes to journaling.
+Using a consistent font across your page will help improve the design of your pages when it comes to journaling.
 You should try to stick to only 1 font or your handwriting for journaling.
 Then use 1 or 2 more complimentary fonts for your titles, overlays, quotes, embellishments, or other designer cards.
 This will make your layouts look more cohesive and pleasing to the eye.
 The key is to be consistent.

 Want to see more Project Life pages to give you inspiration?
 I continually add new content to my Pinterest Board for Project Life Layouts for inspiration.
 Check out my boards below and don’t forget to follow me on Pinterest!